 Philco Radio Time starring Bing Crosby made its debut on the ABC network Oct.
 16, 1946, with Bob Hope as Bing's first guest.
-The show was recorded on large wax transcription disks.
+The show was recorded on 16-inch diameter lacquer-coated aluminum disks.
 The following year the Crosby show would introduce taped broadcasting to primetime network radio.

 Nazi Germany developed tape recording, which they used to broadcast music and propaganda at all hours of the day during World War II.
 As the war in Europe ground to an end in the spring of 1945, several German tape recorders were recovered and brought back to the United States.
 Following the war one of the technicians who had recovered a couple of these tape recorders, John Mullin, reassembled the recorders and in June 1947 demonstrated their use to Crosby.
 Mullin was invited to tape record the first show of the new season, and on the evening of Oct.
 1, 1947, Philco Radio Time hit the air having been recorded and edited entirely on magnetic tape.
 Bing's guest on that memorable occasion was Gary Cooper.
 Bing was sufficiently impressed by the quality that he directed Crosby Enterprises to finance the development of an American version of the German machine, which were produced by the Ampex company and put into operation in 1948.